Skip to main content

 The workflow result and logs are available from the GitHub Actions page.

-The result is a draft pre-release tagged like v4.4.1-3 (mind the dash in the middle!) and named like xPack Windows Build Tools v4.4.1-3 (mind the dash), with all binaries attached.
+The result is a draft pre-release tagged such as v4.4.1-3 (mind the dash in the middle!) and named such as xPack Windows Build Tools v4.4.1-3 (mind the dash), with all binaries attached.

-• edit the draft and be sure it is attached to the xpack-development branch (important!)
+• Edit the draft and ensure it is attached to the xpack-development branch (important!)

-• perform the final edits (maintenance vs. new release) and check if everything is fine
+• Perform the final edits (maintenance vs. new release) and check if everything is satisfactory

-Note: at this moment the system should send a notification to all clients watching this project.
+At this moment the system should send an email notification to all clients watching the windows-build-tools-xpack project.

 Prepare a new blog post

-• run the generate-website-blog-post xPack action; this will add a file in the website/blog folder:
+• Execute the generate-website-blog-post npm script; this will add a file to the website/blog folder:

 Update the web install page